Morgan Ketzner Shows Off Her Incredible Curves In A Teeny Bikini On Instagram

 Morgan Ketzner took to her Instagram account on Tuesday afternoon to share yet another steamy upload with her adoring fans.
 The model flashed her curves while revealing in the caption of the post that she was pretending that she had some good weather for the day.

-In the sexy snap, Morgan looked hotter than ever as she rocked a wine-colored corduroy bikini.
-The top featured thin, twisted straps that flaunted her trim arms and shoulders.
-The garment boasted a deep neckline that showcased her cleavage.
+In the sexy snap, Morgan rocked a wine-colored corduroy bikini.
+The top featured thin, twisted straps that allowed her to flaunt her trim arms and shoulders.
+The garment boasted a deep neckline that helped her showcase her cleavage.

 The matching bikini bottoms fit snugly around her curvy hips and petite waist as they accentuated her long, lean legs.
-Her flat tummy and rock-hard abs were also in full view in the pic.
+Her rock-hard abs were also in full view in the pic.

 Morgan posed in front of a white wooden fence.
 She had one hand hanging at her side as the other came up to run her fingers through her hair.
-She crossed her legs and pushed hip out as she arched her back slightly and tilted her head.
-She soaked up some sun while giving a sultry stare into the camera.
+She crossed her legs and pushed her hips out as she arched her back slightly and tilted her head.
+She soaked up some sun while flashing a sultry stare.
 In the background of the photo, a green field and a bright blue sky were visible.

 Morgan’s over 481,000 followers made quick work of showing their appreciation for the post.
 The photo garnered more than 8,200 likes within the first three hours after it was uploaded to her account.
 Her admirers also flooded the comments section to leave over 380 remarks about the snap during that time.